l77l77/mbaytas.github.io/crazyflie.md

 > This post is not done yet.

-# Building Interactivity with the Bitcraze Crazyflie and Motion Capture
+# Building Interactivity with the Crazyflie and Motion Capture

 At Chalmers University of Technology, we are developing prototypes with autonomous "drones" -- or flying robots -- for at-home leisure and wellnes applications.
 Our tech stack is based on the [Bitcraze Crazyflie](https://www.bitcraze.io/).
 As design researchers, we find the Crazyflie is a very exciting platform, mainly for two reasons.